JuanPabloDiaz/platzi/2022/portfolio/live/07-react-weather-app/README.md

 # Getting Started with Create React App

+## How To Create a React App from Scratch

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) by using the command:

+**`npx create-react-app project-Name`**

+For this project I used: `npx create-react-app 07-react-weather-app`

 ## Available Scripts